Docs

 Important Caveats:

 • Scheduled Tasks and Backups: Automated tasks like scheduled backups may fail to execute if the instance is in hibernation at the scheduled time.
 Waking up the instance on a schedule will not trigger any missed intervals.
 This is generally less of an issue as your instance grows and becomes more active.
+Check out weboooks for an alternative means of running scheduled tasks that survive hibernation.

 • Instance Waking: While the instance will wake up for new requests, the first request after hibernation may experience a delay as the instance restarts.